 The camper also comes with a furnace, air conditioner, and roof fan, all of which I use very rarely since I am outdoors most of the time.
-At night when it’s cold I have my double size sleeping bag (rated to 20 F degrees) and blankets that do the job.
+At night when it’s cold I have my double size sleeping bag (which fit the bed perfectly!) and blankets that do the job.
 I occasionally use a small portable Mr. Buddy propane heater to warm things up.
 The built-in furnace works; it’s just too strong (it also uses battery power which I prefer to conserve) and it’s not really needed while I’m sleeping.
 The fantastic fan in the roof works great at sucking out hot air or steam from cooking, etc. It doesn’t use much power so I’m pleased with it.
-For really hot days (Hi, Florida!), the A/C works like a dream — I just have to be able to hook it up to an electrical outlet so it does limit boondocking1 opportunities.
+For really hot days (Hi, Florida!), the A/C works like a dream — I just have to be able to hook it up to an electrical outlet so it does limit boondocking2 opportunities.

 I have a regular deep cycle marine battery powering the whole shebang.
 My electrical needs are minimal so I don’t require much — just something for the LED lights and to charge up my laptop, phone, etc. For the times I need to top off the battery, I use a 100-watt portable solar “suitcase” kit (with built-in charge controller) that unfolds and hooks up to it.
-It works very well and its portability allows me to string it into the sun while keeping the camper under shade.
+It works very well and its portability allows me to string it into the sun while keeping the camper under shade3.
 The battery also charges while driving or plugged into an electrical outlet.
 I have a 300 watt Morningstar SureSine inverter hooked up underneath the front bunk seat (with electrical outlet installed for easy plugging into).

 In the beginning, I spent hours and hours going over and figuring out an ideal solar setup and realized I was way over-complicating things.
 Simple is best and it’s proven out so far… It’s a relief not to have to worry so much about it.